padmeshdwivedi/Second-Repository/README.md

 # Second-Repository
-This is for Git &amp; Git hub file for learning purpose.
+This is for Git &amp; Git hub file for learning purpose.Now time to update the repository.